npmcomponent/ericgj-data-table/Readme.md

   Minimalist data table view

   Encapsulates rendering of header and records from model, and that's it.
-  Bring your own sorting, pagination, selection, etc.

-  Now header and record templates can be bound to [reactive][reactive] views.
+  Bring your own sorting, pagination, selection, etc. Header and record templates can be bound to [reactive][reactive] views.

 ## Installation